project-delphi/project-delphi.github.io/blog/treatment-effects-on-continuous-targets-with-no-features/index.md

 There's no need to worry about confounders since there are no features and we have randomizations - 🎲.
 Simpson's paradox doesn't apply when there are no features.

 One might say that we are looking univariate continuous data from two or more different small samples.
-Small is relative, but less than a few thousand certainly causes noise in estimates for many kinds of univariate continuous distribution.
+Small is relative, but less than a few thousand examples certainly causes noise in estimates for many kinds of univariate continuous distribution.

 So what is the objective from a machine learning perspective, and what can be done?